glabka/notes/vim.md

 * yaB - copy everything within brackets a bracket block included
 * df[character] - delete everything until the [character] including the character
 ## registers
-* "kyy - copy current line into a register k
+* "kyy - copy current line into a register k (can be any character a-z)
 * "Kyw - append next word into a register k
 * "kp - paste from register k
 * "+p - paste from ubuntu system clipboard